Blendify/blender-manual/trunk/blender_docs/manual/video_editing/sequencer/properties/strip.rst

    Strip type represented by an icon.
 Name
    You can name or rename your strips here.
-Mute (checkbox)
+Mute
-   Strip will not produce any output.
+   If checked the strip will not produce any output.

 Adjust Panel